Coffee is not a popular choice China though tea and all its types and preparations are a must on any occasion since immemorial times.

 Another great thing they have is the baristas.
 They are really good at making coffee and handling an espresso machine, and as an example of their work, see their amazing foam figures below… Again: true espresso.. in China!
 Not from a Starbucks!
 And cheap!
 Decorated!

-If you stumble across one, don’t hesitate to order anything in there: you’ll love it.
-I never felt a yearning for the coffee back home!
+If you stumble across one, don’t hesitate to order something: you’ll love it.